TheLocehiliosan/yadm/yadm.md

        upgrade
               Version  3  of yadm uses a different directory for storing data.
               When you start to use version 3 for the first time, you may  see warnings about moving your data to this new directory.
-The eas- iest way to accomplish this is by running "yadm upgrade".
+The eas‐ iest way to accomplish this is by running "yadm upgrade".
 This command  will  start  by  moving your yadm repo to the new path.
               Next it will move any archive data.
 If the archive  is  tracked